avoidwork/turtle.io/README.md

 ## Examples

-turtle.io requires a ***default*** virtual host to be specified, because it is the failover, when a request can't be routed.
+turtle.io requires a ***default*** virtual host to be specified, because it is the failover when a request can't be routed.

 ### Virtual hosts